ezzabuzaid/me/src/content/posts/advance-angular-dynamic-component.md

 ---
 publishedAt: '2021-08-06T00:00:00'
 title: Advance Angular Dynamic Component
-description: "Create Angular components dynamically with inputs, outputs, and ngOnChanges support, including validation, binding, and cleanup patterns for v13+."
+description: 'Create Angular components dynamically with inputs, outputs, and ngOnChanges support, including validation, binding, and cleanup patterns for v13+.'
+featured: 80
 ---

 In this article, I will show you how you can still use inputs and outputs and support OnChanges lifecycle while creating dynamic components.